openfiesta/openfiestalab/labguide/residency.md

   <br>

-- A compensation of ¥4,000 for organising and running monthly workshops as a required part of the program.
-(For more information about the workshops, head to the "What we expect?" section of this document).
+- <p align="justify">A compensation of ¥4,000 for organising and running monthly workshops as a required part of the program.
+If it could cost more than the amount of the compensation mentioned, please contact the organizers.
+(For more information about the workshops, head to the "What we expect?" section of this document). </p>

   <br>

 - Fully-covered accommodation during the complete period of the residence.
-You will have an individual room with a private bathroom at Tsinghua Shenzhen International Graduate School
+You will have an individual room with a private bathroom at Tsinghua Shenzhen International Graduate School.

   <br>

-- A basic stipend of ¥5,000 for the 2-month residence.
+- <p align="justify">A basic stipend of ¥5,000 for the 2-month residence.
 This is to cover basic needs, such as sustenance and transportation during the residence period.
 The purpose of this budget is to support living in the city, and does not constitute a working salary.
-Partial financial support towards flight expenses of the residents to Shenzhen, dependent on the total distance travelled:
+Partial financial support towards flight expenses of the residents to Shenzhen, dependent on the total distance travelled: </p>

   - 0 - 1000 km: The program will pay the tickets to a maximum of ¥700.
   - 1000 - 5000 km: The program will pay the tickets to a maximum of ¥2,100.